 By Car

-You can rent a car at the airport, which is the best option if you want to enjoy all the top things to do in Taormina, particularly if you plan to visit other places in Sicily.
+We rented a car at the airport, which we recommend if you want to explore other places in Sicily.

-It is an hour’s drive to Taormina, and you can park your car in the Lumbi parking garage, which provides a free shuttle bus into the center (it drops you off at this location).
+It took us an hour to drive to Taormina, where we parked our car at the Lumbi parking garage.
+It also provides a free shuttle bus to the center (it dropped us off at this location).
 We paid 5 EUR (5.42 USD) for two and a half days.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.